JavaVienna/2025-03-17_keycloak_as_a_BaaS/README.md

 > production environments.
 Please read the appropriate guides, consult your security-exports of trust and do a solid
 > PoC before considering implementing your own IdP-Service.
 If you are not willing or able to invest the time to do so,
 > I would recommend sticking with an IdP-as-a-Service Provider of your choice
-> (0auth, Okta, Microsoft EntraId, Amazon Cognito, Google Cloud Identity Platform, just to name a few).
+> (0auth, Okta, Microsoft Entra ID, Amazon Cognito, Google Cloud Identity Platform, just to name a few).

 ## Setup